smcalilly/dynamo-bb/README.md

 ## How does it work?
-DynamoBB can create a cache after a full table scan, for when you need to work with an entire table in memory.
+DynamoBB creates a cache after a full table scan, for when you need to work with an entire table in memory.
 This is useful when you're doing stuff like writing a CSV.
 To do this, you need to initialize the DynamoBB class with a Dynamo table client.

 ### Install
 ```